 Sponsor-A-Hive Bee Partnerships This grant provides bees and equipment so that people can safely construct, maintain, and observe bees.
 Participants may receive, honey bees, mason bees, and/or leafcutter bees.
 A teacher’s kit is also provided.
 2018 applications were by invitation only.
 Stay posted to learn the requirements for 2019.

 Honey Bee Grant This grant funds the installation of honey bee hives in schools.
 Not currently accepting applications, keep your eyes peeled for the next application period.

 The Herb Society of America Elementary school classrooms with 15 or more students are invited to apply for the funds to start an herb garden.
 Applications will open again later in 2019.

 Project Learning Tree Project Learning Tree offers the GreenWorks! grant, which funds service learning opportunities that connect classroom learning with real world experiences.
 Applicants must have attended a Project Learning Tree workshop.
 Applications are due annually on September 30th.

 GroMore Grassroots Grant This partnership between Scotts Miracle-Gro Foundation and KidsGardening provides funding for new and/or expanding youth garden programs and green spaces.
 Successful applicants will demonstrate their commitment to the maintenance and sustainability of their garden program.
 150 grants of $500 are available, and 25 of $1,000.
 This program is open to all nonprofit and tax-exempt organizations–this includes schools!
-Applications are due February 15th, 2019.
+Applications for 2019 have closed.

 The Kitchen Community Apply here for funds to start your very own learning garden.
 This grant requires evidence of an established garden team.
 Check to be sure that they are accepting applications for locations in Oregon.